Sam Dede

-Samuel Dedetoku, popularly known by his stage name Sam Dede (born 17 November 1968), is a Nigerian veteran actor, director, politician and lecturer.
-Sam Dede as he is widely known in movies studied Theatre Arts at the University of Port Harcourt.
+Samuel Dedetoku, popularly known by his stage name Sam Dede (born 17 November 1965), is a Nigerian veteran actor, director, politician and lecturer.
+Sam Dede, as he is widely known in movies, studied Theatre Arts at the University of Port Harcourt.

 Biography

 Sam Dede was born on 17 November 1965 in Lagos and moved to Sapele.

 Career

 He entered the Nollywood industry in 1995 and rose to prominence for his role in the film Ijele.
 In 2005, Dede won the Africa Movie Academy Award for Best Actor in a Supporting Role for his performance in the 2004 film The Mayors.
 He was honoured with SVAFF 2014 Special Recognition Award for his lifetime achievement and contributions to Nigerian cinema.
 He was nominated for the Africa Movie Academy Award for Best Actor in a Leading Role in 2018 for his performance in the 2017 film In My Country.

 He was appointed as the Director-General of the Rivers State Tourism Development Agency in 2012 and served in the position for a short period of time.
 He is also a lecturer in the University of Port Harcourt teaching acting to upcoming actors.
-One of his students, Yul Edochie went onto become a lead actor in Nollywood.
+One of his students, Yul Edochie went on to become a lead actor in Nollywood.
 He however said in 2012 that he would not drop acting for politics.